LeandroRPP/LeandroRPP/README.md

  <p align="left">☕ No coffee, no code;</p>
  <p align="left">📚 I'm studying JavaScript to deepen my knowledge of Front-end;</p>
  <p align="left">📷 I share my experiences and projects here on Github and LinkedIn!</p>
- <p align="left">🕹️ I like to play in my free time, read some books and news about Technologies.
+ <p align="left">🕹️ I like to play games in my free time, read some books and news about Technologies.
 Did I mention that I like coffee?</p>
 </div>
 </br>
 📫 You can message me on Instagram or LinkedIn